cilginc/cilginc.github.io/_posts/2025-06-21-Ultimate_Compression_Algorithms_Tier_List.md

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo9.png){: width="700" height="500" }

-On `rockyou.txt` `bzip2` is performing very badly and compression ratio is nearly same as `zstd`which makes `bzip2` worst algorithm for rockyou.txt.
-I think `zstd` did a very great job here not the best compression ratio but it's very fast.
-But the winner is `xz` or `lzma` here.
+Whoa, a plot twist!
+On `rockyou.txt`, our previous champion, `bzip2`, completely fumbled.
+Its compression ratio was barely better than `zstd`, making it a poor choice here. `zstd`, on the other hand, was a speed demon!
+While it didn't have the _best_ ratio, its performance was impressive.
+The true winners for pure file size reduction, however, are `xz` and `lzma`.

 ### FLAC Songs

-I used 3 albums from my library.
-Even thought FLAC's are compressed we can try to compress them even more with these algorithms.
-I needed to make the 3 albums on the same file for algorithms to work.

-Tools I used:
+Even though FLAC files are already compressed, I thought, "Can we go deeper?"
+So, I grabbed three albums from my library to find out.
+To make sure our algorithms could chew on them properly, I bundled the three albums into a single `tar` archive.

+The only tool needed here was good old `tar`:

 ```text
 tar (GNU tar) 1.35
 ```

-- File Size: 3.6 GB
+- **Original File Size**: 3.6 GB

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo10.png){: width="700" height="500" }